-A. Effect of erroneous ruling.
-Error may not be predicated upon a ruling which admits or excludes evidence unless a substantial right of the party is affected, and

-(1) Objection.
-In case the ruling is one admitting evidence, a timely objection or motion to strike appears of record, stating the specific ground of objection, if the specific ground was not apparent from the context; or

-(2) Offer of proof.
+- A. Effect of erroneous ruling.
+Error may not be predicated upon a ruling which admits or excludes evidence unless a substantial right of the party is affected, and - (1) Objection.
+In case the ruling is one admitting evidence, a timely objection or motion to strike appears of record, stating the specific ground of objection, if the specific ground was not apparent from the context; or - (2) Offer of proof.
 In case the ruling is one excluding evidence, the substance of the evidence was made known to the court by offer or was apparent from the context within which questions were asked.

-B. Record of offer and ruling.
+Once the court makes a definitive ruling on the record admitting or excluding evidence, either at or before trial, a party need not renew an objection or offer of proof to preserve a claim of error for appeal. - B. Record of offer and ruling.
 The court may add any other or further statement which shows the character of the evidence, the form in which it was offered, the objection made, and the ruling thereon.
-It may direct the making of an offer in question and answer form.

-C. Hearing of jury.
-In jury cases, proceedings shall be conducted, to the extent practicable, so as to prevent inadmissible evidence from being suggested to the jury by any means, such as making statements or offers of proof or asking questions in the hearing of the jury.

-D. Plain error.
+It may direct the making of an offer in question and answer form. - C. Hearing of jury.
+In jury cases, proceedings shall be conducted, to the extent practicable, so as to prevent inadmissible evidence from being suggested to the jury by any means, such as making statements or offers of proof or asking questions in the hearing of the jury. - D. Plain error.
 Nothing in this rule precludes taking notice of plain errors affecting substantial rights although they were not brought to the attention of the court.

+[Approved, effective July 1, 1973; as amended, effective December 1, 1993; as amended by Supreme Court Order 06-8300-25, effective December 18, 2006.]

+Compiler's notes. - This rule is similar to Rule 103 of the Federal Rules of Evidence.

+This rule is deemed to have superseded those portions of Rule 1-061, which established the harmless error rule for evidentiary issues and Paragraph C of Rule 1-043, which related to creating a record of excluded evidence.

-Cross-references. - For making objections known to trial court, see Rule 1-046, Rule 12-216 SCRA 1986.
+Cross references. - For making objections known to trial court, see Rules 1-046 and 12-216 NMRA.

-For formal exceptions not being required, see Rule 1-046, Rule 12-216 SCRA 1986.
+For formal exceptions not being required, see Rules 1-046 and 12-216 NMRA.